How to Install a Greywater System

 Extend the overflow to drain above ground, below ground or to the existing sewer or septic line.

 2-5 Connect the Backwash System

-Connect the 1/2” purple stripe pipe to the side barb on the tee filter for the Self-Regulating Back Wash System and then to the spray ring port on the greywater filter. (see next section for diagram)
+Connect the 1/2” purple stripe pipe to the side barb on the tee filter for the Self-Regulating Back Wash System and then to the spray ring port on the greywater processor. (see next section for diagram)

 2-6 Secondary Filter and Performance Indicator Connections